JosephDavis/perception/docs/current.md

 <a name="ObservableArray"></a>

 ## ObservableArray
 Provides the functionality for observing changes made to an Array.
+All instance methods available on Array and EventDispatcher are available to an ObservableArray.

 **Kind**: global class